timolegros/node-pg-scheduler/README.md

 - `eslint`: Uses the default configuration.
 - `prettier`: Uses the default configuration.
 - `tsconfig`: Uses the default configuration.
+- `test`: Users NYC and mocha to run tests and generate a test coverage report
 - Default branch: The default branch is `main`.

 ## Default Commands